a-poor/ssh-austinpoor-com/pkg/app/index.md

 You can find the source code for the app [here](https://github.com/a-poor/ssh-austinpoor-com).

 You can learn more about Bubble Tea and Wish [here](https://github.com/charmbracelet).

+---

+That's it for now, but check back in again soon for updates!